mcdonc/.nixconfig/videos/devenv-ubuntu/script.rst

 itself is cross-platform, devenv is actually useful on basically any Linux platform (including under Windows' WSL) as well as MacOS.
 It's pretty cool.

-While making my prior video was entertaining, I feel that it fell short of showing how devenv is actually useful, because I demonstrated it on NixOS rather than on a platform that normal people use, and I demonstrated it in a mode ("flakes" mode) that most people would not choose to use.
+While making my prior video was entertaining, it fell short of showing how devenv is actually useful, because I demonstrated it on NixOS rather than on a platform that normal people use, and I demonstrated it in a mode ("flakes" mode) that most people would not choose to use.

 In this video, I'd like to show you how to install devenv on Ubuntu, and spin up a Python development environment like a human (not a NixOS user) might.
 I